Call Today 813-876-7660

 Disaster Response Procedures

-5. The Bishop, the Disaster Response Director, and deans, will visit the affected areas as soon as practical.
+1. The Bishop, the Disaster Response Director, and deans, will visit the affected areas as soon as it is practical to do so.

-6. Garcia will be in communication with the bishop, deployed staff, and Deans to address the immediate needs and the most effective ways to shepherd and resource rostered leaders and congregations.
+1. The Disaster Response Director will be in communication with the Bishop, deployed staff, and deans to address the immediate needs and the most effective ways to shepherd and resource rostered leaders and congregations.

-7. Deans and contact persons in affected areas should continue to provide regular updates to Rev. Rob Rose at robr@fbsynod.org.
+1. Deans and contact persons in affected areas should continue to provide regular updates to Pr.
+Rob Rose at RobR@fbsynod.org or Bill Rosche at BillR@fbsynod.org or call the synod office at 813- 876-7660.

-9. Volunteers will be coordinated through the Disaster Response Director.
+1. Volunteer efforts will be coordinated through the synod office.

 How to Donate